kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 <svg xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" width="214.31pt" height="52.16pt" viewBox="0 0 214.31 52.16" version="1.2">
 ```

 The PDF _page size_ and the SVG _viewBox_ are identical at 214.31 by 52.16 pts, as we would expect.
-For comparison, the [`text-only.pdf` image]({attach}images/text-only.pdf) may be opened on a separate browser tab and compared with the SVG shown in +@fig:SVGfromPDFviapdftocairo.
+For comparison, the [`text-only.pdf` image]({attach}images/text-only.pdf) may be opened on a separate browser tab and compared with the SVG shown in @fig:SVGfromPDFviapdftocairo.

 ![SVG version of `text-only` image converted from PDF by `pdftocairo`.]({attach}images/text-only-pdftocairo.svg){#fig:SVGfromPDFviapdftocairo width=80%}